History and exam for new and established patient visits in 2021

 - CPT® is revising the definitions of and documentation requirements for new and established patients beginning in 2021.

-- There are no changes to the guidelines in 2020.
+- There are no changes to these codes or the guidelines in 2020.

 - Other E/M services in different code categories will continue to use the 1995 and 1997 guidelines.